medizininformatik-initiative/fts-next/docs/configuration/ssl-bundles.md

 for both server and client communication.
 It is structured to define SSL certificates and private keys for server and client keystores, as well as certificate authorities (CAs) for truststores.

+## Security Best Practices

+In line with OSSF Best Practices [crypto_pfs][crypto_pfs] and [crypto_keylength][crypto_keylength], this configuration enforces the use of strong cryptographic algorithms, key lengths, and ciphers by default.

+We leverage the `JAVA_TOOL_OPTIONS` environment variable to configure the following Java security
+properties: `-Djdk.tls.disabledAlgorithms`, `-Djdk.certpath.disabledAlgorithms`,
+`-Djdk.tls.ephemeralDHKeySize` and `-Djdk.tls.rejectClientInitiatedRenegotiation`.
+As can be seen in the agent [Dockerfile][Dockerfile]s.

+These settings enforce modern, secure protocols with **Perfect Forward Secrecy (PFS)** enabled by default.
+While these defaults prioritize security, they can be adjusted using `JAVA_TOOL_OPTIONS` env variable if interoperability with older systems requiring weaker key exchange methods is necessary.

 ## Configuration Example

 ```yaml